MaryJacobsen/10.0-Software-Group-18/README.md

 # Using Postman to Test

 To test endpoints with Postman you must enter the endpoint and the HTTP method and click on send.
 Data must be sent using x-www-form-urlencoded format.
-> Ex. `GET http://localhost:8000/player/Oregon State University` will return a list of all players that are part of
+> Ex. `GET http://localhost:8000/team/20/meet` will return a list of all teams that are participating in
-> the OSU gymnastics team.
+> the meet where the meet ID = 20

 We have made testing collections using postman that can be used to put information into the database and to test each endpoint.
 To import the collections, copy a link, click the import button on the top left inside postman, and then click "Import From Link" and paste.
 The endpoint collections work in the following order: